Carlos Blacker

+Early life

 Blacker was educated at Eton and Oxford where he attained distinction in biology under the tutelage of Julian Huxley.
 He served with the Coldstream Guards during World War I, was twice mentioned in dispatches, and was awarded the Military Cross for action in which he was involved on 15 September 1916.
 Twelve months previously he had lost his only sibling, a brother Robin, at Loos.
 Robin had also been an officer in the Coldstream Guards.
 C. P. felt that war was dysgenic because it killed people who tended to be above the physical average and deterred thoughtful people from parenthood.
 He was deeply shaken by his war experience and, in coming to terms with it, with the loss of his brother and many of his contemporaries, acknowledged a debt to Freud's writings, which stimulated in him an interest in psychiatry.

 Qualifying in medicine in 1925, Blacker became a registrar in Guy's Hospital's psychiatric department for three years and continued his study at the Maudsley Hospital.
 He later became a part-time member of its teaching staff and was later the first chairman of the newly established Simon Population Trust.

 In 1943, on active service, Blacker was awarded the George Medal.
 The official citation read:

 A corporal had walked into a minefield and was killed.
 A Guards officer and a sergeant who had laid the mines at that point walked into the minefield to bring back the corporal's body.
 Captain Blacker warned them of the risk, but the sergeant, confident that he knew the positions of the mines, went on with the officer.
 The sergeant was killed when he stepped on a mine and the officer was seriously wounded.
 With no knowledge of the mine pattern and no one to help, Captain Blacker went immediately to the rescue of the wounded officer.
 The officer was saved and recovered from his wounds.